Backwater darter

-The backwater darter (Etheostoma zonifer), a species of freshwater ray-finned fish, is a darter from the subfamily Etheostomatinae, which is part of the family Percidae.
-Percidae also contains the perches, ruffes and pikeperches.
-The Backwater darter is endemic to the eastern United States, where it occurs in coastal plain streams in the Mobile Bay drainage in Alabama and Mississippi.
-It occurs mud-bottomed, often vegetated, pools of sluggish creeks and small rivers.
+The backwater darter (Etheostoma zonifer), a species of freshwater ray-finned fish, is a darter from the subfamily Etheostomatinae: part of the family Percidae that also contains the perches, ruffes, and pikeperches.
+The Backwater darter is endemic to the eastern United States, where it occurs in streams on the coastal plain in the Mobile Bay drainage in Alabama and Mississippi.
+Specifically, E. zonifer inhabits mud-bottomed, often vegetated, pools of sluggish creeks and small rivers.
 This species can reach a length of 4.4 cm.